WWBT10 – why amoebae don’t go to CF and what Mercedes and cheese have in common

-She’s on a crusade to get me out of my low moods, and most of the time I would crawl in a corner, in a fetus position, and close my eyes and phase her out until she would give up and leave me alone.
+She’s on a crusade to get me out of my low moods, and most of the time I would crawl into a corner, in a fetal position, and close my eyes and phase her out until she would give up and leave me alone.

 But this weekend I don’t want to be an amoeba anymore.

-We drive downtown and have a French breakfast on a terrace of a nice restaurant, by the lake.
+We drive downtown and have a French breakfast on the terrace of a nice restaurant, by the lake.
 There’s so much light I could use two pairs of sunglasses.

 This is a very nice place, and it feels literally far away from the city, though it’s not, as if the towers, and the traffic, and the noise, and the dust had vanished, and there’s nothing else but the bright lake, the blue sky, the French guy and his ‘omelette’, my cheese and Rona’s telephone conversation.